Team GIles Research

 Thesis Title" Dancing with Difference: An Auto/ethnographic Analysis of Dominant Discourses in Integrated Dance

-Current Position: Evaluation Coordinator
+Current Position: Evaluation Officer, Fisheries and Oceans Canada

 Sara Dorken Ahee